mhnbcu/wagtailbakery/README.md

 Wagtail Bakery
 ========================
-Wagtail Bakery provides an integration for static generation with Django Bakery.
+Wagtail Bakery is a SAMPLE module for static generation with Django Bakery.

 Making models available for static generation
 ---------